Richard-Strive/ai-testing/face-detect-testing/README.md

-Hi thank you for taking your time and watching this small test project here are the steps
+Hi thank you for taking your time and watching this small test project.

+Here are the steps:

-- CLONE REP
+- CLONE THE REPO

 - OPEN WITH YOUR FAV IDE